Semifinite harmonic functions on branching graphs: Boyer's Lemma

 \begin{remark} As it was pointed out in the introduction, one can obtain an exhaustive list of indecomposable semifinite harmonic functions on the Macdonald graph, which corresponds to the simplest Pieri rule for the Macdonald symmetric functions, by applying Wassermann's method.
 This list turns out to be very similar to that for the Young graph, see \cite[Theorem 9 on page 150]{wassermann1981}.
 For instance, the space of classification parameters is an obvious $(q,t)$-deformation of the parameter space for the Young graph.
-Namely, we should deform only the continuous part of the data in the same way as it goes for finite harmonic functions, replacing the ordinary Thoma simplex with the $(q,t)$-deformed Thoma simplex, see Theorem 1.4 and Proposition 1.6 from \cite{matveev2018macdonaldpositive}, while the discrete part remains the same.
+Namely, we should deform only the continuous part of the data in the same way as it is deformed in the case of finite harmonic functions, replacing the ordinary Thoma simplex with the $(q,t)$-deformed Thoma simplex, see Theorem 1.4 and Proposition 1.6 from \cite{matveev2018macdonaldpositive}, while the discrete part remains the same.
 This result easily follows from the original argument of A. Wassermann, Theorem 1.4 and Proposition 1.6 from \cite{matveev2018macdonaldpositive}, Proposition \ref{co-ideal}, Theorem \ref{theorem ext}, Proposition \ref{prop prim coideal}, and Corollary \ref{cor boyers lemma}.
-Instead of using Theorem \ref{theorem mult graph} we have to apply a similar argument obtained with the help of a trick due to K. Matveev \cite[§6, Proof of Proposition 1.6]{matveev2018macdonaldpositive}. \end{remark}
+Instead of using Theorem \ref{theorem mult graph} we must apply a similar argument obtained with the help of a trick due to K. Matveev \cite[§6, Proof of Proposition 1.6]{matveev2018macdonaldpositive}. \end{remark}